Pūkenga Hauora Hinengaro / Mental Health Clinician

 • Building relationships with your whānau as a trusted, innovative advocate and clinician, enabling them to achieve their hauora goals, both individually and as a wider whānau.

-• Embarking on exciting learning and development pathways, both professionally and in ongoing development of cultural competency.
+• Embarking on exciting learning and development pathways, professionally and in ongoing development of cultural competency.

 • Working as a team to deliver tailored solutions from a Te Ao Māori perspective.